 When you meet back up with your friends, you might be surprised by what you find.
 You all hit the casino to have a good time.
 Sure, a win would be nice, but it’s all about entertainment.
 Unfortunately, gambling comes with a risk of losing.
 Arriving back at the tables or slots to find your friend down a whole bunch of money isn’t fun for everyone—and it could be downright shocking.

 You may be tempted to say something to make your friend feel better or to put a positive spin on the situation.
-But there are certain things you can say that don’t help anyone.
-Today, we’ve got the top 10 things you should never say to someone who seems to have lost their bankroll.

 What happened to all your chips?